firebase/quickstart-nodejs/TUTORIAL.md

 ```bash
 npm --prefix=functions test
 ```
 Fantastic!
+4 security test cases, 4 passing tests!

 With the Local Emulator Suite and Firebase Test SDK, right in Cloud Shell with pre-installed tools, we've been able to prototype a set of Security Rules and test their performance without touching production code.

 ## What next?